RandomTester0/guides/Windows Install.md

 ## [Optional] SSD Not Showing Up?

 1. **Install Chipset Drivers**
-   If your SSDs do not show up during the installation, it's likely due to missing chipset drivers for your motherboard.
+   If your SSDs do not show up during the installation, it's likely due to missing chipset or storage controller drivers for your motherboard.
 To resolve this, you’ll need to load the drivers from your motherboard's manufacturer.

 2. **Download Chipset Drivers**
-   Go to the manufacturer’s website (e.g., ASUS, MSI, Gigabyte, etc.) and download the latest chipset drivers.
+   Go to the manufacturer’s website (e.g., ASUS, MSI, Gigabyte, etc.) and download the drivers.
 Transfer these drivers to a USB drive.

 3. **Load the Drivers During Installation**
    While on the disk selection screen, click **Load Driver**.
-Insert the USB drive containing the chipset drivers and browse to the location of the drivers.
+Insert the USB drive containing the chipset/storage drivers and browse to the location of the drivers.
 Select them and continue.

 4. **Continue Installation**
    Once the drivers are loaded, your SSD should now appear as a selectable drive.
 Select it and click **Next** to proceed with the installation.